lbussy/keg-cop/docs/api/index.rst

 These reports are sent, when so configured, via WiFi to upstream systems.

-- `Keg Screen`_
+- `KegScreen`_
 - `URL`_
 - `Raspberry Pints`_

-Keg Screen
+KegScreen
 =============

-Keg Cop sends five different reports to the upstream Keg Screen system:
+Keg Cop sends five different reports to the upstream KegScreen system:

 - `Send Tap Information Report`_
 - `Send Pulse Report`_